Engin-Boot/pong-stage-Mohit-it-is/Stage0/sequence-start.md

 ## One score

-* ScoreCard is a seperate module which keeps tracks of rounds
+* Score-Card is a separate module which keeps tracks of rounds
 and the number of reward points
 * Method "update-score" inside Scorecard class takes the value from
 "Ball-collision class and updates the score